devadvent/readme/README.md

 For every day from the **1st to the 24th of December**, I will push an Xmas-themed coding puzzle as a repository to this organization.
 A demo puzzle is at [devadvent/2021-puzzle-0](https://github.com/devadvent/2021-puzzle-0).

-Participants will have to click on a [GitHub classroom](https://classroom.github.com/) link.
-This will automatically create a private repository they can make their changes and solve the puzzle.
-Attention - every puzzle will have a deadline until the next day 8:00am CET.
-This should give people from the Americas enough time to participate in the competition.

 Your code will remain private and can only be seen by me.
 However, I might show the code of the accepted solution in a repository or on my Twitter feed ([@themarcba](https://twitter.com/themarcba)).

 For every puzzle, the winner will be picked **at random** from **all valid solutions**.
 Most puzzles will provide tests, so you can verify your solution with `yarn test`/`npm test`.
 (More to this, check out the [guide on how to participate](CONTRIBUTING.md))